-- Develop an understanding of body and spatial awareness, physical connection, posture and alignment, coordination and flexibility. - Explore three of the dance disciplines which are relevant to the Musical Theatre genre; - Reflect critically on the historic contexts and origins of various dance forms and their relevance to musical theatre; - Integrate musicality, technique and creative expression into individual and group dance work.
+- Exhibit body and spatial awareness, physical connection, posture and alignment, coordination and flexibility into more intermediate dance vocabulary. - Intensively explore a variety of dance styles which are relevant to the Musical Theatre genre: - Critically reflect, value and implement perspectives on the origins, contexts and interpretations of a variety of dance styles and their relevance to musical theatre; - Identify and employ appropriate techniques for dance auditions; - Examine basic choreography principles and create choreography based on a set theme or style; - Integrate musicality, technique and creative expression into solo, partner and group dance work.